scheherzade/hpx_test/README.md

-# HPX_HelloWorld
+# hpx_test
-A simple HPX Hello World program
+A simple HPX test program

 To compile the program first create a build subfolder:
 $mkdir build